How the X Algorithm Works: A Guide to Increasing Your Reach

 Conversely, certain user actions signal to the algorithm that content is low-quality, uninteresting, or harmful.
 These negative signals will significantly reduce a post's visibility:

 - Report: Reporting a post for violating platform rules heavily penalizes its score.
+Multiple reports can result in complete de-indexing from the recommendation system.

-- "Not Interested": Users explicitly clicking "Not Interested" on a post directly tells the algorithm to de-boost similar content.
+- "Not Interested": Users explicitly clicking "Not Interested" on a post directly tells the algorithm to de-boost similar content for that user and slightly reduces the post's overall score.

 An accumulation of these negative signals can cause a post's reach to be severely limited, effectively hiding it from most user timelines.
+For accounts that consistently receive negative signals, the algorithm applies a broader penalty that affects future posts as well.

 Critical Factors Influencing Your Visibility